Esri/arcgis-webpack-plugin/README.md

 **NOTE - _Advanced Usage_**

 If you are building a 2D mapping application and do not require 3D, you can exclude 3D related modules by disabling the 3d `features`.
 This option will remove 3D modules from the output JavaScript bundles for your application.
-Please note, this does not impact the file size of the JavaScript used in your application, only in the number of bundles generated.
+Please note, _this does not impact the file size of the JavaScript used in your application, only in the number of bundles generated_.

 ```js
 // webpack.config.js